le717/PatchIt/Documentation/PiP Format V1.1.md

 For *LEGO Racers* Patches, it currently writes *MP*, as there is not a use for that game yet.
 * The `Game` field tells what game a Patch was created for.
 It currently has two values: *LEGO Racers* and *LEGO LOCO*.
 * The `Description` field is written on the last three lines of a Patch.
 Unlike V1.0.1, it does not have an 161 character limit.
-* The ZIP archive and the PiP file uses the Patch's name and version for their filenames.
+* Both the PiP file and PiA Archive uses the Patch's name and version for their filenames.

 **The PiP file layout can be found [below.](#pip-version-11-file-format-layouts)**

-#### PatchIt!
-PiA Archive Layout
+#### PiA Archive Layout

-* The ZIP archive is saved with an *.PiA* file extension.
+* PiA stands for <strong>P</strong>atch<strong>I</strong>t! <strong>A</strong>rchive.
+* A PiA archive is a standard LZMA compressed TAR archive.
-* The ZIP archive containing the modded files must be in the same folder as the .PiP file.
+* The PiA archive containing the modded files must be in the same folder as the .PiP file.
-* The ZIP archive needs to be laid out in the same way the game would use them.
+* The PiA archive needs to be laid out in the same way the game would use them.
 For example: Any TUN audio would go in the root of the archive.
 Anything under
 MENUDATA\ENGLISH would go under MENUDATA\ENGLISH, and so on.
 If your ZIP archive contains a folder that contains the files, the folder will be installed into the game and not the files.
 So, if your archive is laid out like *MyMod1.zip\MyMod1\GAMEDATA* and your game is located at *C:\Program Files\LEGO Racers*, it will be installed as *C:\Program Files\LEGO Racers\MyMod1\**.